Owner / Ballet, Pilates

-Hannah started taking gymnastics at the age of four and began taking ballet lessons at age 10 to supplement her dance skills as a competitive gymnast.
+Hannah started in gymnastics at the age of four and began taking ballet lessons at age 10 to supplement her dance skills as a competitive gymnast.
 She soon realized that she preferred dance over tumbling.
-She studied ballet at SBS for over 15 years and has had many roles in their productions, including four years as the Sugar Plum Fairy in The Nutcracker.
-She has attended summer dance intensives at Joffery Ballet School (NYC), American Ballet Theater, Ballet Austin (TX), and Mills College (Oakland, CA) and also studied jazz, lyrical, tap and modern at SRJC.
-Hannah is a certified Pilates Mat instructor and taught Pilates at Sonoma Academy.
+She studied ballet at Santa Rosa Ballet and then Sebastopol Ballet School for over 15 years.
+She has performed many roles in their productions, including four years as the Sugar Plum Fairy in The Nutcracker, Odille the Black Swan in Swan Lake, and many classical and contemporary variations.
+She attended summer dance intensives at Joffery Ballet School (NYC), American Ballet Theater, Ballet Austin (TX), and Mills College (Oakland, CA) and also studied jazz, lyrical, tap and modern at SRJC.
+Hannah has also attended the Central Pennsylvania Youth Ballet Teacher Workshop to hone her teaching skills.
+Hannah is also a certified Pilates Mat instructor and taught Pilates at Sonoma Academy for several years.

 Ballet, Jazz, Tap

 Lily Borgeson grew up dancing at Sebastopol Ballet, The Dance Center and Santa Rosa Junior College.
-She has completed four seasons with Santa Rosa-based Risk Dance Company.
+She completed four seasons with Santa Rosa-based Risk Dance Company.
 In 2014 Lily completed American Ballet Theater’s national Training Curriculum and is ABT certified to teach levels pre-primary through 3.
-Lily lives in Sebastopol and has a little dancing daughter, Mesa.
+Lily lives in Sebastopol, teaches at Analy High School, and has a dancing daughter, Mesa.

 Founder / Ballet